ZipCPU/wb2axip/README.md

 This repository has since become a repository for all kinds of bus-based odds and ends in addition to the bus translators mentioned above.
 Some of these odds and ends include crossbar switches and AXI demonstrator cores.
+As mentioned above, these cores are unique in their 100% throughput capabilities.

 - [WBXBAR](rtl/wbxbar.v) is a fully function N master to M slave Wishbone crossbar.
 Unlike my typical WB interconnects, this one guarantees that the